HOW TO BLEND COLORED PENCILS TUTORIAL

-Before to start you should take a look at the drawing making attention to every single shade.
-You should forget for the whole result and focus on details.
-While you draw it could seem a mess but at the end, when you look at the general result, you will see that each piece fits well into the overall picture.
+Before to start you should analyze the original picture paying attention to every single shade.
+For one second forget about the general overview and focus on the details.
+While you are drawing it may seem a mess but at the end, when you look at the general result, you will see that each piece fits well into the overall picture.

 If you don’t know which colored pencils you must use and which one has the right shade, just try the pencils on a white paper and then compare the two tonalities.
 Using this tip you will be shure that you are using the right shade and that you are not making mistakes.